juancarlospaco/nim-nudesbait/README.md

 ZIP can be Previewed as a normal folder nowadays, breaking the illusion of a Bait.

-Compressed file extraction tend to be verbose, show progress, list extracted files, show GUI, breaking the illusion of a Bait.
+Compressed file extraction tends to be verbose, show progress, list extracted files, show GUI, breaking the illusion of a Bait.